ArturDorfman/interview-prepper/content/guide/interview-questions.md

     * After completing the task, conduct a debrief to evaluate the process and outcomes.
     * Identify what worked well and areas for improvement in the delegation process.

 Remember, effective delegation is not just about assigning tasks but also about fostering a culture of trust, communication, and collaboration within your team.
 It helps individuals develop new skills, promotes a sense of ownership, and contributes to overall team success.

 #### What rules and norms of business communication do you know?
 Key rules and norms of business communication:
 1. Clarity and Conciseness
-   * Clearly express your message without ambiguity.
+   * Clearly express your message without an ambiguity.
    * Use straightforward language and avoid unnecessary details.

 2. Professional Tone